Birappa87/ETL-Pipeline-Development-for-IRDAI-/README.md

 ### 1. Clone the Repository
 Clone this repository to your local machine using the following command:

+### Add credentials of database in environment variable

 ```bash
 git clone https://github.com/Birappa87/amfi.git